The facility issue may be more important than we expected. In my years of church planting, here are some of the places we’ve met for church:

 Is it appropriate geographically?

 This was a huge issue with our church plant in the San Francisco Bay Area.
 The town we were planting in, Benicia, was situated with a great view of the Bay.
-But the water also served as a giant natural barrier--the majority of folks would simply not cross a bridge any more often than they had to.
-But folks on the other side of our town loved to drive into Benicia--geography was huge.
+But the water also served as a giant natural barrier - the majority of folks would simply not cross a bridge any more often than they had to.
+Geography was huge.

 Is it appropriate visually?